simsong/be20_api/README.md

 6. Shutting down.

 ## Working with this repo
-This repo can used in two ways:
+This repo can used in three ways:

+1. As a stand-alone repo for testing the API modules.
-1. As a stand-alone repo for developing and testing scanners.
+2. As a stand-alone repo for developing and testing scanners.
-2. As a submodule repo to bulk_extractor.
+3. As a submodule repo to bulk_extractor or tcplow

 The autotools implementation is this repo is designed to either be included in the parent's `configure.ac` file or to use its own `configure.ac` file.
 It makes a library called `be13_api.a` which can then be linked into the bulk_extractor program or the testing program.

+Use the  `bootstrap.sh` program in *this* repo to compile the test programs.

 ### Help on git submodules